Griffiths extremality, interpolation of norms, and K\"ahler quantization: Introduction

 Similar equations have been already solved in the literature, the difficulty here is the fact the underlying domain $E|_{\overline{D}}$ is non-compact.
 We will circumvent this issue by a convenient projectivization argument.
 Moreover, as in the case of compact domains, we will see that the solution $f$ arises as the solution to the following Perron process:

 where $F^\mathcal M_g$ is the following family of Griffiths negative metrics:

 Staying with Perron processes, when $D \subset \Bbb C^m$ is a domain and $E$ is trivial, the envelope of $ F^\mathcal M_g $ has been considered specifically by Slodkowski in \cite{Sl1}.
 Slodkowski interpreted $f$ as the interpolation of the Finsler norm $g$ from $E|_{\partial D}$ into $E|_{\overline{D}}$.
 Interestingly, the connection with complex Monge--Amp\`ere equations seems to have not been emphasized, and the extension to pseudoconvex manifolds seems not to have been considered in the literature until now either.
-With different motivation, the case $m=1$ and $E$ trivial has been considered by Rochberg \cite{Ro84}, Slodkowski \cite{Sl2,Sl3,Sl4}, Coifman--Semmes \cite{CS93} and Berndtsson--Cordero-Erausquin--Klartag--Rubinstein \cite{BCKR16}, with connections to Yang--Mills equations pointed out by Donaldson \cite{Do92}.
+With different motivation, the case $m=1$ and $E$ trivial has been considered by Coifman--Cwikel--Rochberg--Sagher--Weiss \cite{CCRSW82} and Rochberg \cite{Ro84}.
+Higher dimensional cases have been considered by Slodkowski \cite{Sl2,Sl3,Sl4}, Coifman--Semmes \cite{CS93} and Berndtsson--Cordero-Erausquin--Klartag--Rubinstein \cite{BCKR16}, with connections to Yang--Mills equations pointed out by Donaldson \cite{Do92}.

 In case the boundary data $g$ is a Hermitian metric (or a Finsler norm) one might naturally wonder if the solution $f$ to \eqref{eq: Griff_extr_equation_intr} is also a Hermitian metric (or a Finsler norm) on $D$.
-As pointed out by Slodkowski in \cite[Corollary 6.8]{Sl2} this may not be the case; however, in the Finsler norm case one may still consider the following partial Perron envelope
+As pointed out by Slodkowski in \cite[Corollary 6.8]{Sl2} this may not be the case (in fact, he gave an example where the boundary data $g$ is a Finsler norm, but the envelope $f$ is not).
+However, in the Finsler norm case one may still consider the following partial Perron envelope

 where $F^\mathcal N_g$ is the following family of Griffiths negative norms(!):